 It is quite difficult to complete an entire trip abroad without spending in cash.
-You’ll often find yourself in situations where you accumulate foreign currency in notes or coins, either because you withdrew more than you could spend, or received gifts from friends or family abroad, etc. After every trip abroad there is a high possibility that you’re left with some unused foreign currency.
+You’ll often find yourself in situations where you accumulate foreign currency in notes or coins, either because you withdrew more than you could spend, or received gifts from friends or family abroad, etc. After every trip abroad, there is a high possibility that you’re left with some unused foreign currency.
+Therefore you should know how to exchange currency in India that you didn’t spend in the foreign country you visited.

-As per the Reserve Bank of India, “You can indefinitely retain foreign exchange up to US$ 2,000 in the form of foreign currency notes or travellers’ cheques (TCs) for future use.
-Any foreign exchange in cash in excess of this sum is required to be surrendered to a bank within 90 days and TCs within 180 days of return.
-Any amount in excess of US$ 2000 can be credited to Resident Foreign Currency (Domestic) [RFC(D)] account.”
+As per the Reserve Bank of India, you can indefinitely retain foreign exchange up to US$ 2,000 in the form of foreign currency notes or travellers’ cheques (TCs) for future use.
+Any foreign exchange in cash in excess of this sum is required to deposit the unspent foreign currency on return to India to the bank within 90 days and TCs within 180 days of return.
+Any amount in excess of US$ 2000 can be credited to the Resident Foreign Currency (Domestic) [RFC(D)] account.”

 There’s no limit on the foreign currency brought into India.
 However, if the value of the foreign currency in cash exceeds US$ 5,000 and/or the cash plus TCs exceeds US$ 10,000, it should be declared to the customs authorities at the airport in the Currency Declaration Form (CDF), on arrival in India.